Category Archives: Introduction

 • If the government or crown owns the property

-• If a property is rented out with the agriculture land that is more than 2 acres, or the property comes under agricultural tenancy.
+• If a property is rented out with more than 2 acres of agricultural land or comes under the agrarian tenancy.

 Housing Act 1988

-The Housing Act 1988 essentially concerned itself with Private Rented Sector, and used to cover many of the UK legislation laws for this Sector.
+The Housing Act of 1988 concerned itself with the private rented sector and was used to cover many of the UK legislation laws for this sector.

-The government has prepared these laws, by spending more than 250 hours, to make private renting sector much more efficient and fairer to the landlords.
-All the laws that got passed come under The Housing Act 1988 cover all the legal responsibilities and statutory rights for both tenants and landlords.
+By spending more than 250 hours, the government has prepared these laws to make the private renting Sector much more efficient and fairer to the landlords.
+All the rulespassedwerews come to The Housing Act 1988 covers all the legal responsibilities and statutory rights for tenants and landlords.

-It’s quite common to see the conflicts between various clauses mentioned in the Tenancy Agreement and the statutory rights mentioned in the Housing Act.
-The main reason for this is that many notorious and novice landlords make several drastic modifications in these agreements without considering the statutory rights at all.
-If this type of case arises, the tenancy agreement is considered invalid, as the ruling law is the Housing act, and it cannot be overruled.
+It’s pretty standard to see conflicts between various clauses mentioned in the Tenancy Agreement and the statutory rights mentioned in the Housing Act.
+The main reason is that many notorious and novice landlords modify these agreements without considering the statutory rights.
+If this type of case arises, the tenancy agreement is deemed invalid, as the ruling law is the Housing Act, and it cannot be overruled.

 The Official Housing Act 1988 can be accessed online.

-Since the time the Housing Act 1988 was introduced, many drastic revisions have been made to it; prominent revisions were added to the Housing Act 1996.
+Since the Housing Act 1988 was introduced, many drastic revisions have been made; prominent revisions were added to the Housing Act 1996.

 Housing Act 1996

-The Housing Act 1996 consists of several revisions that were made to the Housing Act 1988.
+The Housing Act 1996 consists of several revisions made to the Housing Act 1988.

-Some drastic changes were introduced with the Housing Act 1996 that were applicable with effect from February 28, 1997.
+Some drastic changes were introduced with the Housing Act 1996 that were applicable from February 28, 1997.

-You can access Official Housing Act 1996 online.
+You can access the Official Housing Act 1996 online.

 Tenancy Agreement Terms and Definitions

-Assured Tenancy – This tenancy gives the right to tenants to remain in the rented property until the landlord approaches the court, and gives a valid reason to evict the tenants, for instance, damage to property etc.
+Assured Tenancy – This tenancy gives tenants the right to remain in the rented property until the landlord approaches the court.
+It provides a valid reason to evict the tenants, for instance, damage to property, etc.

-Assured short-hold tenancy – This is essentially the most common type of tenancy in the UK.
-This is quite similar to an Assured tenancy, but the only exception is that it lasts for a fixed period of more than six months.
-This type of tenancy is very popular as it allows landlords a facility to easily give any notice to end any agreement.
+Assured short-hold tenancy is the most common type in the UK.
+This is quite similar to an Assured tenancy, but the only exception is that it lasts over six months.
+This type of tenancy is prevalent as it allows landlords a facility to give any notice to end any agreement quickly.

-Buy to Let (BTL) – This is more of an investment strategy, whereby individuals buy a residential property or home to let it for gaining profits.
+Buy to Let (BTL) – This is more of an investment strategy whereby individuals buy a residential property or home to let it gain profits.

-Buy to share (BTS) – This is a practice whereby individuals buy a property or home with the purpose of renting out some portion of the property to financially help them in paying the mortgage.
+Buy to share (BTS) – This is a practice whereby individuals buy a property or home to rent out some portion of the property to help them pay the mortgage.

-Deposit – Deposit is a fixed amount of money generally taken by letting agents or landlords at the beginning of a tenancy period in order to cover future losses or expenses on the part of tenants, for instance, damage and rent arrears.
+Deposit – A deposit is a fixed amount of money generally taken by letting agents or landlords at the beginning of a tenancy period to cover future losses or expenses on the part of tenants, for instance, damage and rent arrears.

 DSS: Claiming state benefit from housing benefit.

-Guarantor – Individuals who provide the landowner a sort of warranty about the tenant.
+Guarantor – Individuals who provide the landowner with a warranty about the tenant.

-House in Multiple Occupations (HMO) – These are the forms of accommodations that are shared by many people.
+House in Multiple Occupations (HMO) – These are the forms of accommodations many people share.

-Inventory – A complete list of all the items present in the property, including their usage conditions.
+Inventory – A complete list of all the items in the property, including their usage conditions.

-Live-in landlord – A property holder who lives in a property but rent out a portion of this property to tenants.
+Live-in landlord – A property holder who lives in a property but rents out a portion of this property to tenants.

-Live-out landlord – A type of landlord that doesn’t live in a property, which he rents out to his tenants.
+Live-out landlord – A type of landlord who doesn’t live in a property he rents to his tenants.

-Lodger – A type of tenant who rents a room in somebody else home, normally in a Live in landlord’s home.
+Lodger – A tenant who rents a room in somebody else’s home, generally in a live-in landlord’s home.

-Per Calendar Month (PCM) – This term used in relation to the time when to pay your monthly rents.
+Per Calendar Month (PCM) – This term is used for the time when you pay your monthly rent.

 Sublet – This is an agreement whereby the existing tenant rents out a portion of the property to another.

-Rent – Total amount of money charged monthly by a landowner to rent out his property
+Rent – Total amount of money charged monthly by a landowner to rent out his/her property.

 Tenancy – An act of occupancy when you officially become a tenant.